-For eligible participants, the Plan provides for the Company, at its discretion, to make an annual contribution to their Discretionary Intel Contribution Account, subject to certain limitations of the Code.
-Amounts to be contributed are determined by the Chief Executive Officer of the Company under delegation from the Board of Directors, pursuant to the terms of the Plan.

-Generally, only eligible participants employed by the Company on the last day of the plan year and who have completed one year of service as defined by the plan document are eligible to receive the Company contribution, except in the event of death, job elimination, divestiture, total and permanent disability, or attainment of the normal or early retirement date occurring during the plan year.
-Participants have authority over the investment allocation of Company contributions.
+Prior to January 1, 2020, the Plan provided for the Company, at its discretion, to make an annual contribution to the eligible participants' Discretionary Intel Contribution Accounts, subject to certain limitations of the Code.
+Amounts to be contributed were determined by the Chief Executive Officer of the Company under delegation from the Board of Directors, pursuant to the terms of the Plan.
+Generally, only eligible participants employed by the Company on the last day of the plan year and who had completed one year of service as defined by the plan document were eligible to receive the Company discretionary contribution, except in the event of death, job elimination, divestiture, total and permanent disability, or attainment of the normal or early retirement date occurring during the plan year.